MohammedH2019/Linux-Foundation-Sys-Admin-Prep/Essential_Commands.md

   * Show all files that have been changed in the last 60 min

+## Diff,Comm and CMP command

+ * `diff  ../dir1/ ../dir2`
+   compares two directories and files  and checks for differences

+ * `comm  file1 file2`
+   compares line by line two files that are sorted.
+File has to be sorted before running this command

+ * `cmp  file1 file2`
+   compares two  files byte by byte and if there are any differnce it will print out the first differene

+ ## Hard Link and Soft Link

+ Hard link is a direct pointer to a file and can only be a file and shares the same inode as the source.

+ Soft link is a redirect link to a file such as a alias.Soft link can be a file or a directory.

+ * `ln  file1 file2hardlink`
+   creates a hardlink for the file1
+ * `ln  -s  file1 file2softlink`
+   creates a hardlink for the file1

+ * `ls -li`
+   outputs the inode number for all the files in the current directory

 ## Grep command + regex

  Search pattern inside the strings of the files in path/*.
 Show file name and row matching pattern